zuplo/docs/docs/articles/monetization-dev-portal-setup.md

 The Stripe Product is what determines the price your customers will pay to use your API.

+![](https://cdn.zuplo.com/assets/aa34975a-2906-4869-9dd6-bd13e5b0dcda.png)

 The "Plan" in Zuplo is where you will define the limits of each plan.
-For example, the "Basic" plan might be limited to 10,000 requests per month while "Premium" plan may be limited to 1,000,000 requests per month.
+For example, the "Basic" plan might be limited to 10,000 requests per month while the "Premium" plan may be limited to 1,000,000 requests per month.

-![](https://cdn.zuplo.com/assets/aa34975a-2906-4869-9dd6-bd13e5b0dcda.png)
+### Creating Stripe Products

-When you create your products in Stripe set each product as **Recurring** on a **Monthly** billing cycle.
+When you create your products in Stripe, set each product as **Recurring** on a **Monthly** billing cycle.

 ![](https://cdn.zuplo.com/assets/0b7bc4e5-9e92-4b24-a4d5-16fe389bec8f.png)

+### Creating a Stripe Pricing Table

 Once you've created your products, you will need to create a Stripe Pricing table.
 Follow